Skip to main content

 Click on the map to enlarge

-The map above illustrates the movement of the Einsatzgruppen A, B, C, and D from June 1941 to November 1942.
+The map above illustrates the movement of the Einsatzgruppen A, B, C and D from June 1941 to November 1942.
 These mobile units tracked alongside the advancing German Wehrmacht into the Soviet Union under Operation Barbarossa.

-Psychological impact of executing innocent people
+Psychological impact of mass executions

 Commanding officers of the Einsatzgruppen

-Commanding officers of the Einsatzgruppen until 1941
+Commanding officers of the Einsatzgruppen up to 1941

 SS-Brigadeführer Dr. Franz W. Stahlecker